cysouw/diathesis/text/c04_reflexive.md

 ### [ NA | DN ] Reflexive dative inversive {#sec:reflexive-sich-dative-passive}

-Some verbs expressing subordination allow for both a regular transitive construction [@Next a] and a reflexive passive in which the former nominative turns into a dative [@Next b].
+Some verbs expressing subordination allow for both a regular transitive construction [@next a] and a reflexive passive in which the former nominative turns into a dative [@next b].

 :::ex
 a.
 Der Eroberer unterwarf den Volksstamm.